Makenzie Fischer

-Makenzie Fischer (born March 29, 1997) is an American water polo player.
+Makenzie Fischer (born March 29, 1997) is an American water polo player who was an All-American competing for Stanford University.
 She was part of the gold medal-winning American team at the 2015 World Aquatics Championships, where she played in the centre back position.
-She was also part of the gold medal-winning American team at the 2016 Summer Olympics.
+She was part of the gold medal-winning American teams at the 2016 Summer Olympics in Rio de Janeiro and the 2020 Summer Olympics in Tokyo and was later a recipient of the Peter J. Cutino Award in her final year at Stanford in 2022 as the top collegiate water polo player of the year.